Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You had a procedure called oophorectomy.
 This is the surgical removal of one or more ovaries.
-These walnut-sized organs in your pelvic area make and release the eggs that can grow to become a baby when combined with a man’s sperm.
+These walnut-sized organs in your pelvic area make and release the eggs.
+The eggs can grow to become a baby when combined with a man’s sperm.
 Ovaries also make hormones that regulate your menstrual cycle (also called your period).
 Your periods may stop if both ovaries were removed if you were still menstruating before the surgery.
-You may experience other symptoms of menopause as well, such as hot flashes.
+You may have other symptoms of menopause as well, such as hot flashes.
 A hysterectomy to remove the uterus is often done with oophorectomy.

 Rest when you are tired.

-Take your medication exactly as instructed by your doctor.
+Take your medicine exactly as instructed by your doctor.

 Continue the coughing and deep breathing exercises that you learned in the hospital.